jerempa/powerbi-report-exporter/README.md

 where newline is used as separator and "k" used to distinguish between not-concern and concern.

-## Installing libraries
+## Installing libraries and running the script

 requirements.txt has needed libraries and their versions, though requests is the only one not part of Python standard library.
 This can be installed by running "pip install -r requirements.txt" on terminal.
+Script can be run with the command python report-exporter.py.